 Once we were seated, our waiter directed us to the menu specials:

 He explained that the lambada strawberries were very special.
-They’re ready early in the season, and are known for naturally being very sweet.
+They’re ready early in the season, and are naturally very sweet.
 Well, that made my choice easy, although I would have happily ordered the pancakes with cherries as well.

 We all put in our orders and admired the decor while we waited.
 The walls are covered in framed pictures of the Dutch Royal Family.
 And overhead, there are over 100 teapots hanging from little hooks!